wjywy/wjywy/README.md

 - 💬 Ask me about your info
 - 📫 How to reach me: 2934610933@qq.com OR 17782371046
 - 😄 Pronouns: you are my friend
-- ⚡ Fun fact: badmiton code play-with-somePeople victory circle can-run-a-5-kilometers-in-20-minutes
+- ⚡ Can you play badmiton with me?

 ### Languages